Advertise with us

 Although officially divided into 23 districts, Budapest is actually comprised of two cities, Buda and Pest, with the former holding most of the major attractions most visitors come to see.

-Some of the most popular of Budapest's attractions include the Museum of Fine Arts, the very scenic Castle Hill and Royal Palace, pleasant walks around nearby Fisherman's Bastion (offering sweeping views of the city and the Danube), as well as a trip to Budapest's backyard - to green and beautiful Margaret Island - which also serves as welcome break even for Budapestis, especially on the weekends.
+Some of the most popular of Budapest's attractions include the Museum of Fine Arts, the very scenic Castle Hill and Royal Palace, and pleasant walks around nearby Fisherman's Bastion (offering sweeping views of the city and the Danube).

 Of course, no walk around Budapest would be complete without frequent stops at the city's many cafes and coffee houses.
-On par with many Viennese cafes, (and often much more affordable) these Budapest institutions offer a welcome break for many visitors throughout a hectic sightseeing schedule.
+On par with many Viennese cafes, (and often much more affordable) these Budapest institutions feature a welcome break for many visitors throughout a hectic sightseeing schedule.

 Later, settle down for the main meal of the day by sampling authentic Hungarian cuisine in one of hundreds of neighborhood restaurants offering full menus of traditional favorites including halaszle (fisherman's soup) and of course porkolt or, more familiarly, Hungarian goulash.